Skip to main content

 Doctoral

-Jacob Cordonier, a 2014 NSF Fellow, is pursuing a Ph.D. in Mechanical Engineering.
-He graduated with a B.S. from West Virginia University in 2014, majoring in Mechanical Engineering and minoring in Physics.
+Jacob Cordonier, a 2014 NSF Fellow, is pursuing a Ph.D. in mechanical engineering.
+He graduated with a B.S. from WVU in 2014, majoring in mechanical engineering and minoring in physics.
 He is currently researching 3D-printing of polymeric solutions for use in creating sensing and energy-harvesting technologies for use in sustainable living.
-He enjoys volunteering his free time at the College of Engineering and Mineral Resources, as well as playing basketball, video games, and trivia when he is not in the lab.
+He enjoys volunteering his free time at the Statler College of Engineering and Mineral Resources, as well as playing basketball, video games and trivia when he is not in the lab.

 Doctoral